gvwilson/sensibleadventures/nardica/nardica.md

 They walked past the stairs and the entrance they had come in, stepping out of people and bots.
-Iffy looked at every Marine who hurried past hoping to see Honesty, but they either had their visors down or weren't her.
+Iffy looked at every Marine who hurried past hoping to see Honesty, but they either had their visors down or weren't her friend.

 A side corridor brought them to a narrow flight of stairs that led down to a blank door.